2014-01-19 - INFECTION FROM ATTACHMENT IN ASPROX BOTNET EMAIL

 - https://isc.sans.edu/forums/diary/Mr+Jones+wants+you+to+appear+in+court+/17279

-For this blog entry, I'm covering the Asprox court-related emails with ZIP attachments that started on 23 Dec 2013.
+For this blog entry, I'm covering the Asprox court-related emails with zip archives as attachments that started on 23 Dec 2013.

 Properly implemented spam filtering should catch any Asprox-related attachments; however, you should also monitor what's being blocked.
 Criminal operations like this tend to evolve over time.